ShepherdJerred/thebutton/README.md

 ## About
 The Button is a small project made over the course of a day.
 The premise is simple - there is a button on a website, which is to be clicked.
 There is also a progress bar to show how many times the button as been clicked out of a max number of clicks.

-It was created with Spark Java and Vue.js
+It was created with the Spark Framework and Vue.js

 A live instance of this application can be found [here](https://the-button-app.herokuapp.com/)